 Relax with the kids at this hotel that boasts two Olympic-sized pools and an on-site restaurant.
 Four of the guest suites include an attached kids room that has two twin beds.
-Parents can book some time at the resort’s spa while the small people head to the kids' club.
+Parents can book some time at the resort's spa while the small people head to the kids' club.
 The resort was recently renovated and you're going to love it!

 2777 4th St.

 Santa Rosa, CA

 This hotel has lots of great options for families including rooms that sleep up to four, some with Nintendo consoles for when you really need some kid downtime.
 Splash in the large pool and enjoy the outdoor fire pits in the evening.